juristoeckli/rpi_intercom/README.md

 # Raspberry Pi Based Intercom System
-I will add a usefull descriptin in Future
+I will add a usefull description in Future